-Over the past two years, the City has taken a different approach to homeless services.
+Over the past several years, the City has taken a different approach to homeless services.
 This includes making a city commitment of over \$2 million from general fund sources.
 As homelessness continues to be an issue that needs to be addressed, the city took the approach of shifting many of the service providers from this competitive annual process to the general fund.
-This shift allowed the city to invest significantly more funding, provide local direction and performance measurements, and provide flexibility that makes sense for the local challenges we face.
+Additionally, Salt Lake City has further invested general fund dollars into homeless services through the Funding our Future sales tax increase initiative.
+This shift allowed the city to invest significantly more funding, provide local direction, closely monitor performance measurements, and provide flexibility that makes sense for the local challenges we face.
 It is important to reiterate that the city continues to be committed to providing and expanding services for the homeless population.
 These federal resources are being diverted to address other Plan goals, while the city is taking the opportunity to leverage local resources.